joeattardi/picmo/docs/docs/01 - getting-started/installation.md

 All PicMo packages are available on the NPM registry, and are also distributed as UMD modules which can be added to any site with a simple `<script>` tag.
 Resources can be served locally or loaded from a CDN.

+## Using the UMD distributions

 The UMD distributions for each module will expose a global object containing all of the same exports that are included in the NPM package.

 The add-on packages include `picmo` as a _peer dependency_ - it is not bundled with them.
 In an npm project, you will need to install `picmo` along with any add-on packages.
 When using the UMD distributions, the main `picmo` module must be loaded first since the other modules reference it by its global name `picmo`.

+## Using the ESM distributions from the browser

+If your browser supports ES Modules, you can import PicMo or its add-ons with an import statement in a JavaScript file.
+This file must be added with a `script` tag with `type` set to `module`.

 ## `picmo`